pingcap/docs-dm/en/get-started.md

 Our goal in this exercise is to use DM to combine the data from these distinct MySQL instances into a single table in TiDB.

-The package of configuration files we unpacked earlier (dm-cnf.tgz) contains the configuration for the components of the TiDB cluster, the DM components, and for a DM task we'll explore in this tutorial.
+The package of configuration files we have unpacked earlier (dm-cnf.tgz) contains the configuration for the components of the TiDB cluster, the DM components, and for a DM task we'll explore in this tutorial.

 1. Start a single `tidb-server` instance, 3 DM-worker processes, and 3 DM-master processes: